vespertilian/inactivity-countdown-timer/README.md

  - Written in typescript and bundled as a UMD module.
  - Tests with a saucelabs setup for cross browser testing.

-By default the inactivity timeout is reset by these events:
+By default the inactivity timeout is reset by these document events:

 - clicks
 - mousemovement
 - keypresses

+and this window event

+- load

 ## Supports